lotusempire64/Trick_Room/README.md

 ## Trick Room
 The Most Advanced Malware Ever Made!
+Work In Progress, Looking For People To Colab With

 ## Creators